-Whilst we are all about moderation, it can be tempting to grab all of the beige foods, when the salads of summer are long forgotten.
-Instead, try to stick to a healthy diet that is rich in protein and seasonal vegetables - think hearty stews, homemade curries and delicious soups.
-Your diet has a direct effect on your mood and energy levels, so if you know your motivation levels are likely to drop over winter, try to prepare healthy meals filled with all of the colours of the rainbow in advance.
-We love batch-cooking and freezing individual or family portions of dishes, so that you can reach for a balanced meal rather than more processed food as soon as you get home on those cold, dark evenings.
+It can be tempting to reach for too many beige foods during winter when the salads of summer are long forgotten.
+Instead, try to stick to a healthy diet that is rich in protein and seasonal vegetables - think hearty stews, homemade curries and warming soups.
+Your diet has a direct effect on your mood and energy levels, so if you know your motivation levels are likely to drop over winter, try to prepare healthy meals in advance, or sign up for a recipe box - we're fans of Mindful Chef - so that you reach for a balanced meal rather than a more processed option on cold, dark evenings.

-Drink up!
 Don’t forget to stay hydrated during the winter months.
 Research shows that drinking plain water is associated with a decreased risk of depression and anxiety.
-Who knew?!
-Now, we love a latte or cappuccino as much as the next girl.
-And who doesn’t love a hot chocolate to warm up on a cold day?
-Not to mention a glass of red wine in front of a crackling fire.
-But don't forget to drink water!
-Your body needs it throughout the year - not just in the summer when you feel like it.
-The festive season is upon us and we're all about moderation, but we all know that alcohol, sugar and caffeine have been shown to dehydrate the body and affect mood, so try to keep a balance - and stay hydrated!
+Now, we love a latte as much as the next girl, and who doesn’t love a hot chocolate to warm up on a cold day?
+But your body needs water throughout the year, not just in summer when you're reminded of the fact by the hot weather.

-If you can’t get out as much as you would like - or if the rain really doesn't stop for days on end, then try to bring the outdoors in.
-Throw those curtains wide or open up the blinds and let in as much daylight as possible.
-Try sitting by a window to absorb as much sunlight as you possibly can.
-Invite Mother Nature into your life with flowers and indoor plants, or maybe even a living wall (we love Auburn Living Walls!)
+If you can’t get out as much as you would like - like when the rain doesn't stop for days on end - then try to bring the outdoors in.
+Throw those curtains wide or open up the blinds and let in as much daylight as possible, and try sitting by the window to absorb as much sunlight as you possibly can.
+Or invite Mother Nature into your life with flowers and indoor plants, or maybe even a living wall.
 Fresh air is also crucial and it can get stuffy when the heating is on, so don’t forget to crack the window open for a bit, even on chilly days.

 Colour is an amazing source of energy and has the power to trigger the release of dopamine, the happy hormone that is responsible for feelings of wellbeing and happiness.
-By injecting a splash of colour into your wardrobe, you can deliver a quick fix of mood enhancing cheer, and wearing bright, warm colours will not only cheer you up, those around you will also benefit from seeing the colours you wear.
-It's a win-win.
+By injecting a splash of colour into your wardrobe, you can deliver a quick fix of mood enhancing cheer, and wearing bright, warm colours will not only make you feel better, those around you will also benefit from seeing the colours you wear.
+It's a win-win situation.

-With shorter days and wet weather, it can be a little more difficult to keep in touch with friends and family, but it's good to know that a quick chat can really help to lift your spirits… and could be just what the person on the other end of the call needs too!
-If you can meet up in person, why not arrange it in advance?
-You’re more likely to stick to plans you have already made, rather than relying on impulse decisions that happen much more often when the sun is shining (beer garden or beach anyone?!).
-Also, let your friends and family know how you are feeling so you can support one another in times of need.
-You don't necessarily have to leave the couch - just invite someone over to watch that boxset with you!
+With shorter days and wet weather, it can be easy have less contact with friends and family, but it's good to know that a quick chat can really help to lift your spirits… and could be just what the person on the other end of the call needs too.
+If you can meet up in person, making plans in advance means that it's more likely to happen.
+Also, let your friends and family know how you are feeling so you can support one another if the season is getting you down.
+You don't even have to leave home.
+Invite someone over to watch that boxset with you.

-Pronounced “Hoo-Guh”, this Danish concept means to embrace all things cosy and enjoyable that promote wellbeing, ideal for this season.
-It’s all about making time to relax and focusing on the simple things in life (our inspiration for creating this site!) so turn off your notifications, step away from your computer and enjoy some me-time.
+This Danish concept means to embrace all things cosy and enjoyable that promote wellbeing.
+Ideal for this season.
+It’s all about making time to relax and focusing on the simple things in life, so turn off your notifications, step away from your computer and enjoy some me-time.
 Light a candle, make some cocoa, wrap yourself up in a warm blanket and get stuck into a good book.
-Go Danish for a few hours - there’s a reason the Danes consistently rank among the happiest nations in the world!
+Go Danish for a few hours - there’s a reason the Danes consistently rank among the happiest nations in the world.